Culinary & Cocktails

 Combining traditional and trendy flavors, merging international and local cuisine, and reinventing those abuelita recipes, the Island’s chefs aim to take care of the people through food.

 The Island’s cocktail scene has evolved with equal care.
 Puerto Rico is the birthplace of the piña colada, and you’ll find that an innovative approach to refreshing drinks continues to this day.
 Whether it’s one of the world’s top bars in Old San Juan, a brewery tour, a tasting of local rums, or just a poolside cocktail, you’ll find plenty to enjoy there.

 Culinary Experiences in Puerto Rico

-Even though you will always find the distinctive spice that characterizes Afro-Caribbean cuisine, chefs and cooks throughout the island have inclined to infuse other cultures into their menus.
-So, if your palate is feeling a little adventurous, many kitchens around Puerto Rico offer a variety of plates inspired by Asian, Latin-American, and European cuisine that still highlight creole elements.
-If you won’t have time to sample the wide variety of local dishes, consider trying out a food tour to sample more flavors of the island.
+Even though you will always find the distinctive spice that characterizes Afro-Caribbean cuisine, chefs and cooks throughout the Island have inclined to infuse other cultures into their menus.
+So, if your palate is feeling a little adventurous, many kitchens around Puerto Rico offer various plates inspired by Asian, Latin-American, and European cuisine that still highlight creole elements.